 Is the Central California Blood Center affiliated with the Red Cross?

 No. Patients and the 30 hospitals and their network of facilities throughout the Central Valley Counties of Fresno, Madera, Tulare, Kings and Mariposa are served solely by the Central California Blood Center.
 The Blood Center is a non-profit, community supported organization.

 Where are the Central California Blood Centers located?

-CCBC currently has four donation centers located in Northwest Fresno, Central Fresno, North Fresno and Visalia.
-CCBC also has five mobile collection units stationed at the Jenny Eller Donor Center to travel to work sites, schools, etc. throughout the Central Valley.
-For more information on center locations or mobile drives, please call (559) 389-LIFE (5433).
+The CCBC currently has five donation centers located in Northwest Fresno, Central Fresno, North Fresno, Clovis, and Visalia.
+Along with mobile collection units that can travel to work sites, schools, etc. throughout the Central Valley.

 For more information about the requirements to host a blood drive please call the Central California Blood Center (559) 389-LIFE (5433).

 What can I do to help if I am not eligible to donate blood?

 All are welcome to support the mission of the Central California Blood Center and there are many ways to help impact our community.
 Individuals can encourage someone to donate in their place, become a blood volunteer, host a blood drive, and much more.
 Learn more about volunteer opportunities.

 More than 75% of all Americans reaching age 72 will need blood in their lifetimes; 97% will have a loved one or friend who will need life-saving blood.
 The most common uses for blood are as follows: